ksakmann/CarND-Advanced-Lane-Lines/README.md

 The radius of curvature is computed upon calling the `Line.update()` method of a line.
 The method that does the computation is called `Line.get_radius_of_curvature()`.
 The mathematics involved is summarized in [this tutorial here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 For a second order polynomial f(y)=A y^2 +B y + C the radius of curvature is given by R = [(1+(2 Ay +B)^2 )^3/2]/|2A|.

-The distance from the center of the lane is computed in the `Line.set_line_base_pos()` method, which essentially measures the distance to each lane and computes the position assuming the lane has a given fixed width.
+The distance from the center of the lane is computed in the `Line.set_line_base_pos()` method, which essentially measures the distance to each lane and computes the position assuming the lane has a given fixed width of 3.7m.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented this step in cell in my code in `stage1_test_image_pipeline.ipynb` in the function `project_lane_lines()` which is called by `process_image()`.
+This last function process_image(img) handles all lost lane logic   Here is an example of my result on a test image:

-![alt text][image8]
+![alt text][image7]